FreeRTOSHAL/FreeRTOSHAL.github.io/usage.md

 Create Project
 ==============
 For simple initialize a script was created.
-This can be download [here][script].
+This can be downloaded [here][script].
 Run this command to create a new project.
 A Git repo will be created automatically.

 {% highlight bash %}
 mkdir <projekt dir>